Alien Coding: Introduction

-\paragraph{Overview and Contributions} In order to learn how to find programs generating integer sequences, our approach relies on a self-learning loop that alternates between the three phases represented in Figure~\ref{fig:overview} .
+Our approach relies on a self-learning loop to learn how to find programs generating integer sequences.
+It alternates between the three phases represented in Figure~\ref{fig:overview}.
 During the \emph{search phase}, our machine learning model synthesizes programs for integer sequences.
-In this work we predominantly use \emph{neural machine translation} (NMT) as the machine learning component.
+In this work, we predominantly use \emph{neural machine translation} (NMT) as the machine learning component.
 For each OEIS sequence, the NMT trained on previous examples typically creates 240 candidate programs using \emph{beam search}.
-In the first iteration (generation) of this loop, programs are randomly constructed.
-Then, during the \emph{checking phase}, the proposed millions of programs are checked to see if they generate their target sequence, or any other OEIS sequences.
+In the first iteration of this loop, programs are randomly constructed.
+Then, during the \emph{checking phase}, the proposed millions of programs are checked to see if they generate their target sequence or any other OEIS sequences.
 The smallest and fastest programs generating an OEIS sequence are kept to produce the training examples.
-In the \emph{learning phase}, NMT trains on these examples to translate the ``solved'' OEIS sequences into the best discovered program(s) generating it.
+In the \emph{learning phase}, NMT trains on these examples to translate the ``solved'' OEIS sequences into the best program(s) generating them.
 This updates the weights of the NMT network which influences the next search phase.
 Each iteration of the self-learning loop leads to the discovery of more solutions, as well as to the optimization of the existing solutions.

-Our work builds mostly on our work in~\cite{abs-2202-11908}.
+This work builds mostly on our previous work in~\cite{abs-2202-11908}.
 Our contributions are the following.
-The tree neural network architecture is replaced by a relatively fast encoder-decoder NMT network (bidirectional LSTM with attention).
-We replace the previously used MCTS search with a relatively wide beam search during the NMT decoding.
-Our objective function lets us collect both the smallest and fastest programs for each sequence instead of only the smallest programs.
-We provide many experiments comparing different parameters (embedding size, programming language, search strategy).
-In particular, we experiment with local and global definitions.
-We analyze the solutions and their evolution (getting faster and smaller) over many generations.
-Our longest run finds solutions for more than 78000 OEIS sequences in 190 iterations, and all our experiments have so far together produced solutions for 84587 OEIS sequences.
+The tree neural network is replaced by a relatively fast encoder-decoder NMT network (bidirectional LSTM with attention) and the previously used MCTS search is replaced by a relatively wide beam search during the NMT decoding.
+Our objective function lets us collect both the smallest and fastest programs for each sequence instead of only the smallest programs in~\cite{abs-2202-11908}.
+We introduce local and global definitions to the programming language.
+These definitions are created automatically and the newly defined symbols (tokens) can be used by the NMT network to build more complex programs.
+Finally, our longest run finds solutions for more than 78000 OEIS sequences in 190 iterations, and all our experiments have so far together produced solutions for 84587 OEIS sequences.
 This is more than three times the number (27987) invented in our first experiments~\cite{abs-2202-11908}.